NetCoreTemplates/razor-press/MyApp/_pages/ssg.md

 [/posts/year/2023](https://razor-ssg.web-templates.io/posts/year/2023).

-Conceivably these "different views" could've been implemented by the same page with different `?author`, `?tag` and `?year` QueryString params, but are instead extracted into different pages to support its statically generated `*.html` outputs.
+Conceivably these "different views" could've been implemented by the same page with different `?author`, `?tag` and `?year` QueryString params, but need to instead be extracted into different pages to support its statically generated `*.html` outputs.

 ## Prerendering Task